htcondor/htcondor-ce/docs/reference.md

 | :----------- | :------: | :---------: | :-----: | :------: | :---------------------- |
 | Htcondor-CE  | tcp      | 9619        | X       |          | HTCondor-CE shared port |

-Allow inbound and outbound network connection to all internal site servers, such as the batch system head-node only ephemeral outgoing ports are necessary.
+Allow inbound and outbound network connection to all internal site servers, such as the batch system head-node.
+Only ephemeral outgoing ports are necessary.